practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 ```

 If the player happens to come across a bottomless pit, the
-story ends immediately, because there is nothing much
+story ends immediately, even though the player's journey
-left to say about it:
+will probably go on forever:

 ```ruby
 player.encounter(:pit) do